 Bright greens, yellows, blues and a host of tints in between.

 This is a beautiful and multi-faceted scarf that, like the euphorbia, rewards closer attention, although, we have to say, from a distance it looks pretty stunning too.
-(Safe to touch as well unlike the euphorbia).
+(Unlike the euphorbia, though, it's safe to touch!)

 It has that lovely flowing quality, so you won't be surprised that fluorite derives from the Latin noun fluo meaning a flow of water.